lgwillmore/typemock/docs/source/mocking_objects.rst

 .. note::

     - You must specify the behaviour of any method that your test is going to interact with.
 Interacting with a method with no specified behaviour results in an error.
     - Typemock does not do static patching of the class being mocked.
-Any mocked behaviour will only be available fro the mock instance itself, not via a class accessed call.
+Any mocked behaviour will only be available from the mock instance itself, not via a class accessed call.
     - Instance level attributes might not be available if the `__init__` method has some more complex logic.
 Use an already instantiated object in this case.

 Now lets look at how to specify the behaviour for a mocked class or object.